josina1234/docs/getting_started/installing_qgc.rst

 #########################

 QGroundControl (QCG) is the Ground Control Station we use for deploying HippoCampus.

-QGroundControl has these amazing features/things we need QGroundControl for:

-* amazing feature #1
-* nearly as amazing feature #2
-* ... whatever

 More info about QGC can be found in the `docs <https://docs.qgroundcontrol.com/master/en/>`_.

 The Daily Build AppImage